 '''

 Optionally, make the environment comfortable, e.g.:

 :; pkg install sudo bash application/mc wget rsync pigz pbzip2 p7zip top

-NOTE: not all compiler versions may be served, some are obsoleted over time.
+NOTE: not all compiler versions may be served by all releases (e.g. OmniOS

+did not deliver clang in Core nor Extra repositories for quite a while),

+and some are obsoleted over time.
+While OmniOS 151036 lacked any clang,

-While OmniOS LTS 151046 offers a range of clang 13 to 17, current stable
+\# LTS 151046 offered a range of clang 13 to 17, and current stable (151052)

 includes also 18 and 19.
-OmniOS does not provide implicit (not numbered)
+Unlike OpenIndiana, OmniOS does not provide

-packages for clang or gcc.
+implicit default (not-numbered) packages for neither clang nor gcc.

 Check your distro repository offers with:

 :; pkg info -r 'clang' 'gcc'

 :; pkg search -r 'bin/g++'

 :; pkg search -r 'bin/clang++'

+Then install a suitable one, e.g.:

 :; pkg install \

+developer/clang-17

+:; pkg install \

 developer/build/autoconf developer/build/automake \

 developer/build/libtool library/libtool/libltdl \

 build-essential ccache git developer/pkg-config \

 runtime/perl \

 asciidoc \

-libqd \

-developer/clang-17
+libgd

 To debug eventual core dump files, or trace programs with an IDE like

 NetBeans (perhaps remotely), you may want the GNU Debugger program:

 :; pkg install \

-gdb
+qdb

 May be or not be provided, depending on distro age:

 :; pkg install \

 net-snmp

 For crypto-enabled builds:

 :; pkg install \

 openssl-3

 By r151046, some packages were split for development vs. run-time;

 to provide support for Mozilla NSS, you need libraries and headers:

 :; pkg install \

 system/library/mozilla-nss \

 system/library/mozilla-nss/header-nss \

 library/nspr library/nspr/header-nspr

 NOTE: For python, some suitable version should be available since 'pkg(5)'

 tool is written in it.
 You may specify an additional variant like this

 (numbers depending on default or additional packages of your distro):

-#
+'''

+'''

 :; pkg install runtime/python-37

-#

 You can find a list of what is available in remote repositories with:

 :; pkg info -r | grep -Ei 'perl|python'

 '''